slawomirbuczek/petrol-station-monolith/README.md

 * The price list can be changed by the owner.
 ### Transactions:
 * Unregistered customer can obtain a receipt.
-* Each transactions is recorded in the datebase.
+* All transactions are recorded in the datebase.
 * Registered customers can view their transactions.
 ### Invoices:
 * Registered customer can receive an invoice on request.